 Receiving counseling as part of recovery outreach in Ohio is also a requirement for MAT patients.
 In addition to the prescribed drugs, clients may also undergo various forms of behavioral therapy, depending on their circumstances.

-At Hill Clinic LLC, we incorporate both counseling and medications into our MAT program.
+At Hill Clinic, we incorporate both counseling and medications into our MAT program.
 We understand that each patient is unique.
 That is why we tailor our programs to the specific situations of our clients.

 Talk to one of our staff today to learn more about the treatment programs we offer.